 - How to get those clients to hire you

-Many stay at home moms come out of the workforce with valuable and in-demand skills that can be used to earn money while at home.
+Many stay-at-home moms come out of the workforce with valuable and in-demand skills that can be used to earn money while at home.
 Many of these skills can be marketed as freelance services, including things like:

 There are literally dozens of options for freelance work.
 You’ll want a website so clients can find you and what you offer.
-You can start networking to find clients, tell your friends and family what you’re doing, and find clients on sites like Freelancer, Guru, and Gigster.
+You can start networking to find clients, tell your friends and family what you’re doing, and find clients on sites like Freelancer, Guru, and Fiverr.

-As far as stay at home mom jobs, freelancing is 100% something that can earn you a full-time income.
+As far as stay-at-home mom jobs, freelancing is 100% something that can earn you a full-time income.
 It will take some work to build your client list, but freelancing is a legit job that people build entire careers out of.

-12. Sell stuff online
+12. Sell Stuff Online

-This is a great low-stress option for stay at home mom jobs.
+This is a great low-stress option for stay-at-home mom jobs.
 You can start by selling things around your house and find things in thrift stores or garage sales to resell.

 You can find a full list of some of the best apps for reselling goods (plus ratings!) at: 21 Apps to Sell Your Stuff Online (and How to Avoid Getting Ripped Off).